Who is eligible

 How do I know when the provider is ready to see me?

-The MyChart app will notify you when the provider is ready to see you.
-Please make sure that "Push Notifications" are turned on by going to "Account Settings" in the MyChart app.
+The MyChart mobile app will notify you when the provider is ready to see you.
+Please make sure you have notifications turned on for your mobile device and the MyChart app.

 What can I do to avoid connection issues during the session?